openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Details:** Identifies the type of event triggered.

 **History:** Server and mobile events added beginning on 07 May 2014 include a ``name`` field.
-When this field is present for an event, it replaces the ``event_type`` field.
+When this field is present for an event, it supersedes the ``event_type`` field.

 ===================